aws-samples/awsome-inference/README.md

 ### RAY SERVICE

 This repository contains some example code to help you get started with performing inference on AI/ML models on AWS accelerated EC2 instances with the help of [RayService](https://docs.ray.io/en/master/serve/index.html) (with NVIDIA GPUs).

+### MULTI-NODE TRITON TRT-LLM INFERENCE

+This example shows how to use K8s LeaderWorketSet for multi-node deployment of LLama 3.1 405B model across P5 instances using NVIDIA Triton and NVIDIA TRT-LLM on EKS (Amazon Elastic Kubernetes Service) with support for autoscaling.
+This includes instructions for installing LeaderWorkerSet, building custom image to enable features like EFA, Helm chart and associated Python script.
+This deployment flow uses NVIDIA TensorRT-LLM as the inference engine and NVIDIA Triton Inference Server as the model server.
+See multinode-triton-trtllm-inference for more information.

 ## Security